Discount real estate brokers are companies or agents who sell your home for less than the typical 2.5–3% rate most conventional realtors charge.

 Note: Expect to pay the full 2.5–3% buyer’s agent fee

-Most discount brokerages (and traditional agents, for that matter) will recommend you always offer the full buyer’s agent fee.
+Most discount real estate agents (and traditional agents) will recommend you always offer the full buyer’s agent fee.
 Rates vary by market, but 2.5–3% is typical nationwide.
 Negotiating realtor commission fees with the seller's agent is possible, but don't expect to negotiate with the buyer's agent.

 Why is offering a full buyer’s agent commission so important?